DesyncTheThird/corne-keymap/readme.md

 > [!WARNING]
 > Immediate rules should always return true in the `track_t` attribute despite not having a following key to consume, or else other tracking systems will not function.

-If your language uses dicritics, more rules can be added to these keys to support these outputs.
+If your language uses dicritics, more rules could be added to these keys to support these outputs.

 The following key must be pressed within 500ms for the dynamic output to activate; otherwise, the keys will default to emitting `'` (left) or `,` (right) after the timer expires.
 If a following key is pressed, but no rules are matched, the timer will immediately resolve, and `'` or `,` will be placed immediately before the next key's output.